sasha-khbrv/JS-Calc/README.md

  + the entire expression is displayed after clicking the equals button
  + you can continue calculating with the previous result
  + some validations for empties values

+In future:
- - don't have validations for calculating with float numbers
+ - add validations for calculating with float numbers
+ - add more functions to equal button
+ - add tests